railsware/global/README.md

 - Allocate an AWS IAM role for your app.
 - Create an IAM user for the role and pass credentials in standard AWS env vars (applications on Fargate get roles automatically).
 - Choose a prefix for the parameters.
 By default, the prefix is `/environment_name/AppClassName/`.
-You can change it with backend parameters.
+You can change it with backend parameters (prefer to use '/' as separator).
 - Allow the role to read parameters from AWS SSM.
 Scope access by the prefix that you're going to use.
 - If you will use encrypted parameters: create a KMS key and allow the role to decrypt using the key.
 - Create parameters in Parameter Store.
 Use encryption for sensitive data like private keys and API credentials.